dalder6284/elliptic-bitcoin-GAT/README.md

 There is a Jupyter Notebook (`.ipynb`) file titled `AldereteDiego_BitcoinGAT.ipynb` in the main branch.
 The imports assume you have **PyTorch, Numpy, and Pandas** installead but create a way to install `torch_scatter`, `torch_sparse`, and `torch_geometric` given that you have the latest version of PyTorch installed.
 Make sure to download the data set from this [Kaggle page](https://www.kaggle.com/datasets/ellipticco/elliptic-data-set/data) and place it in the `datasets` folder.
 Other than that, the instructions should be pretty straightforward within the Jupyter notebook.

 ### Contact
-Let me know if you have any questions at diego.alderetesanchez@yale.edu
+Let me know if you have any questions at diego.alderetesanchez@yale.edu.